Note: Course shadowing as part of work experience is available for this course.

 - Shallow Water Pool Lifeguarding

-Depending on swimming ability, learners who achieve this award will be qualified to lifeguard swimming pools of varying depths and will develop a range of rescue skills.
+Depending on swimming ability, learners who achieve this award will be qualified to lifeguard swimming pools of up to 1.5m and will develop a range of rescue skills.

 - Word Processing